Desmond Fennessy: War service

 Before WWII he lived at 6 Tara Avenue, Kew and was a correspondent for the London Dancing Times, He enlisted in 1939 in the 2nd Australian Imperial Force and served in the Pacific, during which time he wrote for Salt, the Army Education Journal, and for the Australian War Memorial's As You Were.
 He remained living in Kew after his brief marriage in 1943 to Melbourne-born artist, later curator and independent art dealer, Alannah Coleman.

 The Port Phillip Gazette

-Following their divorce Fennessy founded and edited The Port Phillip Gazette, published by Rising Sun Press, which from 1952-6 irregularly issued seven 64-page numbers offering short stories, essays, humour, and critical reviews of paintings, plays, books and films.
+Following their divorce Fennessy founded and edited The Port Phillip Gazette, published by Rising Sun Press, which from 1952 to 1956 irregularly issued seven 64-page numbers offering short stories, essays, humour, and critical reviews of paintings, plays, books and films.
 Tim Burstall mentions in early 1954 that Fennessy ‘was proud of it in a quiet sort of way.'

 Overseas engagements

 Following the demise of the Gazette, Fennessy moved to London in 1957, working briefly in Fleet Street and as correspondent to Australian newspapers.
 In June 1957, he wrote lamenting that Albert Tucker was not better known in his own country as he considered the artist's work original.
 Later in 1957 he relocated to Ghana after its independence and worked as editorial adviser its Ashanti Times, with plans to make it a weekly news magazine like the London Observer, and to increase its pages to carry more features and illustrations.